muhammad-hunter/cyoa/situations/InfectMorePeople.md

 # Infected more people!
-You made a bad decision!
+You made another awful choice!
 Now what you want to do?

 [Hang out with your friends](sick.md)